 - Destruction of records requires the approval of the head of a business unit.

-- Records that are due for destruction now can be placed in a secured destruction bin after approval from RAMS, or placed in Archive Boxes and sent to RAMS.
+- Records that are due for destruction now can be placed in a secure destruction bin after approval from RAMS, or placed in Archive Boxes and sent to RAMS.

-Note: All TRIM files must only be destroyed by RAMS.
-Do not place these files in destruction bins, shred of otherwise destroy these files.
+- Note: All CM (TRIM) folders must only be destroyed by RAMS.
+Do not place these folders in destruction bins, shred, or otherwise destroy these folders.

 For the destruction of Exam Scripts and Major Assessments please refer to the Guidelines